 Most perforations heal on their own.
 However, if a blood vessel or other organ is damaged, a second procedure might be needed to repair it.

 - Damage to the cervix.
-If the cervix is torn during the D&C, your provider can apply pressure or medicine to stop the bleeding or can close the wound with stitches (sutures).
+If the cervix is torn during the D&C, your doctor can apply pressure or medicine to stop the bleeding or can close the wound with stitches (sutures).
 This might be prevented if the cervix is softened with medication before the D&C.

 Scar tissue on the uterine wall.
 Rarely, a D&C results in development of scar tissue in the uterus, a condition known as Asherman's syndrome.
 Asherman's syndrome happens most often when the D&C is done after a miscarriage or delivery.